Yohannfra/Touche/Documents/CAD/README.md

 # CAD

-This directory contains the 3D stl files for the 2 boxes.
+This directory contains the 3D STL files for the 2 boxes.